stat545ubc-2023/Penguins-Shiny-App/README.md

-# STAT 545B Assignment B-3
+# Penguins Shiny App: STAT 545B Assignment B-3

 ## Author:
   * Dana Halay

 ## Repository
 This repository is an individual assignment for the University of British Columbia course STAT 545B.
-The purpose of this assignment is to create a shiny package in R, and deploy it online to shinyapps.io
+The purpose of this assignment is to create a shiny package in R, and deploy it online to *shinyapps.io*.

 ## Penguins Shiny App Description
 This shiny app is utilizing the dataset *penguins* from the *palmerpenguins* package.
 The user can view the data in an interactive table where you can search for entries, and in a histgram graphing the distribution of body weights of the penguins.
 There is an interactive filtering of the data for the body weight range and for the species, and you can select to view a single species or multiple species at a time.